chrisdp/Roku-Charles-example/README.md

 ![CharlesProxySetting](/READMEImages/CharlesProxySetting.png)

 ## Roku Setup
-Not that Charles is setup and ready to receive requests from your Roku we need to get your channel sending the requests to it.
+Now that Charles is setup and ready to receive requests from your Roku we need to get your channel sending the requests to it.
 We can do this by making sure we always run our main requests though a function like this:

 ```
 function urlProxy(url as string) as string